VirgilSecurity/virgil-sdk-cpp/README.md

 auto encryptedData = crypto->signThenEncrypt(dataToEncrypt, alicePrivateKey, bobRelevantCardsPublicKeys);
 ```

-#### Decrypt then verify data
+### Decrypt data and verify signature

-Once the Users have received the signed and encrypted message, they can decrypt it with their own Private Key and verify the signature with the Sender's Card:
+Once the user receives the signed and encrypted message, they can decrypt it with their own private key and verify the signature with the sender's Card:

 ```cpp
 #include <virgil/sdk/cards/CardManager.h>